Uncovering the True Costs of Indexing: Smarter Alternatives for Financial Advisors

 Chetan Mittal

-Chetan Mittal is a seasoned digital marketing professional with 21+ years of professional experience in software development and consulting, now focusing on solving problems for fee-only financial planners.
+Chetan Mittal is a seasoned Ruby on Rails, and software product development and marketing professional with 21+ years of experience in software development and consulting, now focusing on solving problems for financial advisors.
 With an MBA and MTech, he blends tech expertise with financial knowledge to innovate in this niche.

-All Posts by Chetan Mittal | Website | Linkedin | X (Twitter)
+All Posts by Chetan Mittal | Bluesky | Linkedin | X (Twitter)